manymoments/manymoments.github.io/_posts/2023-02-18-rand-and-consensus-1.md

 Finally, why does the protocol end in an expected 5 rounds? it's because we assumed the coin is unpredictable!
 If the adversary knew the coin values in advance it could force a $f+1$ round execution.

-In particular, by assuming the coin is unpredictable we implicitly assume there is a limit to the adaptive power of the adversary.
-In particular, it must send its round $j$ message before learning the round $j$ coin.
+By assuming the coin is unpredictable we implicitly assume there is a limit to the adaptive power of the adversary.
+It must send its round $j$ message before learning the round $j$ coin.
 In later posts, we will be even more explicit about the adaptive power of the adversary.

 *Exercise*: consider a *super adaptive adversary with future-vision* that at the beginning of round $j$ knows in advance the coin value and can decide what parties to crash in round $j$ based on this information.
 Show a strategy for this adversary that forces a $f+1$ round execution.